cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 : The SignerID.

 D
-: The commitment hiding factor encoded as a serialized group element.
+: The commitment hiding factor encoded as a serialized group `Element` in `G`.

 E
-: The commitment binding factor encoded as a serialized group element.
+: The commitment binding factor encoded as a serialized group `Element` in `G`.

 ## Signing Packages {#encode-package}